 Challenges and opportunities for media and democracy

-Ministers responsible for Media and Information Society will meet in Nicosia, Cyprus to agree on the required action to address the radical changes brought by the new wave of technologies, including Artificial Intelligence (AI), that have affected the media and the internet environment and, with it, the exercise of Freedom of Expression.
+On 10 and 11 June 2021, Ministers responsible for Media and Information Society issues will meet to agree on action required to address the radical changes in the media and information environment brought on by massive digitalisation, with dramatic effects for the exercise of freedom of expression and substantial impact on other human rights and freedoms.

 Ministers will turn their attention to the dangerous backsliding in the area of safety of journalists and will also discuss ways to reinforce the resilience of human rights protection frameworks for due respect of the cornerstone role of freedom of expression in democratic societies and for full engagement of its potential in times of crisis.

 The Ministerial Conference will lead to the adoption of a final declaration and four resolutions addressing these important issues.
 These instruments will secure the political engagement of the Council of Europe and its member States for a number of priority actions and will contribute to the agenda of the Council of Europe’s Steering Committee on Media and Information Society’s (CDMSI), for the years to come.